Electronic Medicines Information

 About the project

-HIWM is participating in a multistakeholder taskforce that looks to determine patient and organisation perceptions and accessibility of electronic Patient information leaflets and undertake pilot study within a specified group of medicines such as hospital only medication or paediatric inhalers.
+HIWM is participating in a multistakeholder taskforce that looks to determine patient and organisation perceptions, and accessibility, of electronic patient information leaflets and undertake a pilot study within a specified group of medicines, such as hospital only medication, or paediatric inhalers.

 Project ambitions